Description

 - Common adverse reactions

-- Different drug routes for the administration of lifesaving medication
+- Different drug routes for the administration of life-saving medication

 Determining a patient’s condition to help distinguish the correct lifesaving medication

-Assessing, monitoring and reviewing the effects of lifesaving medication
+Assessing, monitoring and reviewing the effects of life-saving medication

 Entry requirements